lobolauren/Undergrad-Calendar-Website/api/readme.md

 `pip install wheel`
 `pip install uwsgi flask`

-Add api_start.service to the 'etc/systemd/system/' folder
+Add api_start.service from the config folder to the 'etc/systemd/system/' folder

 # Config
 in the api folder..